 - Avoiding a diet high in sugars and processed food

 - Maintain proper humidity.
-Place a bowl of water near heaters or air conditioners (use these minimally)
+Place a bowl of water near heaters or air conditioners (and use these minimally)

 - Laser Acupuncture and Chinese herbal granules are a great way to boost immunity for those kids who are always getting sick